Die Gstettensaga: The Rise of Echsenfriedl: Music

 Due to the fast production process and the financial limitations, no film score was composed for "Die Gstettensaga: The Rise of Echsenfriedl".
 Grenzfurthner instead uses an assortment of 8bit, synth pop and electronica tracks.
 Grenzfurthner chose songs with a specific retro quality because "they may sound old-school to us, but not in the world of the Gstettensaga, where all retro electronic music is still impossible and futuristic."The film features music by Symbion Project (Kasson Crooker), Max Beseda, Yakov, Robot City, Robert Glashüttner, Christoph Burstup Weiss, Krach der Roboter, BLEO and Starpause, Stefan Franke, Leigh Howells.

 Distribution

-The film first aired on March 10, 2014, in Austria on ORF III.It screens at film festivals and conventions like Gen Con 2014, Fright Night Film Fest 2014, Hackers on Planet Earth 2014, Roswell Filmfest and Cosmicon 2014, PhutureCon 2014, NYC Independent Film Festival, the International Filmmaker Festival of World Cinema 2015 (London).The film was released online on December 25, 2015.
+The film first aired on March 10, 2014, in Austria on ORF III.It screened at film festivals and conventions like Gen Con 2014, Fright Night Film Fest 2014, Hackers on Planet Earth 2014, Roswell Filmfest and Cosmicon 2014, PhutureCon 2014, NYC Independent Film Festival, the International Filmmaker Festival of World Cinema 2015 (London).The film was released online on December 25, 2015.